DFCMK/Project-5/README.md

 * **Searchbar in Product Management** - Implement a search bar on the Product Management page that allows admins to search for specific products.
 Below the search bar, display a container listing all products where admins can search, edit, delete products, and manage user reviews. where the admin can search, edit, delete products and also user reviews.
 * **Promotion Codes** - Introduce a feature that allows logged-in users to apply a promotion code during checkout, enabling them to receive discounts or special offers.
-* **Newsletter Signup:** - Add a functionality that allows users to sign up for a newsletter, keeping them informed about new products, promotions, and updates.
 * **Admin Dashboard** - Develop an admin area that provides general information such as the number of logged-in users, total number of products, recent activity, and other key metrics.
 * **Enhanced Email Functionality** - Expand email capabilities by sending out notifications when an order has been processed or handled, in addition to the existing order confirmation emails.